AnyChart/docs.anychart.com/Basic_Charts_Types/Pie-Doughnut_Charts.md

 ### Colorizing Elements

 Let's demonstrate how to apply different colors to different data series.
-To apply the color to the exact series we need to set the {api:anychart.charts.Pie#fill}**.fill()**{api} parameter.
+To apply the color to the exact series we need to set the {api:anychart.charts.Pie#fill}fill(){api} parameter.
 In the sample below there are some series with sample data and we'll color each series to different color.
 Here is the sample:

 {sample}BCT\_PieDoughnutChart\_13{sample}